ankit-kumarz/SecureVoteX-Decentralized_Secure_Voting_System_Using_Blockchain/README.md

-# SecureVoteX - Blockchain Voting Platform
+# SecureVoteX - A Decentralized Secure Blockchain Voting Platform

 ## 📋 Table of Contents